Candid (organization): Merger

 In 2012, Foundation Center and GuideStar first officially explored the idea of a merger.
 On February 5, 2019, Foundation Center merged with GuideStar to form Candid.
 Both organizations are committed to increasing transparency and providing access to data.

 The merger brings together large repositories of data on both foundations and nonprofits, with a goal of providing insights and analysis as well.
-Former Executive Vice President of Candid and former president of GuideStar Jacob Harold said “Our combined data and networks will allow us to understand the current state of the field in new ways.”
+Former Executive Vice President of Candid and former president of GuideStar Jacob Harold said, "Our combined data and networks will allow us to understand the current state of the field in new ways.”

 Candid will work to merge datasets to offer insights and more intuitive search results, deliver trainings to help people in the social sector develop skills, create new technology and data skills, help nonprofits improve fundraising skills, drive a common nonprofit profile, and more.

-Part of the costs of the merger were supported financially by donors, including $27 million from the Bill and Melinda Gates, Charles Stewart Mott, and the William and Flora Hewlett Foundation.
+Part of the costs of the merger were supported financially by donors, including $27 million from the Bill and Melinda Gates, Charles Stewart Mott, and the William and Flora Hewlett Foundations.
 Much of the money was set to go towards merging business systems, as well as going into a reserve fund and venture fund.

 The new organization is committed to providing access to data and increasing transparency in the social sector.

 Controversy

-Guidestar has been criticized for its lack of transparency.
-Guidestar provided high ratings for charities whose legitimacy had been called into question.
+GuideStar has been criticized for its lack of transparency.
+GuideStar provided high ratings for charities whose legitimacy had been called into question.

-Guidestar's merger with Center was also criticized as a conflict of interest due to Center's services towards non-profits.
+GuideStar's merger with Foundation Center was also criticized as a conflict of interest due to Foundation Center's services towards non-profits.

-Some in the sector see possible downfalls, including data access becoming too expensive and Candid remaining neutral.
+Some in the sector saw possible downfalls, including data access becoming too expensive and Candid remaining neutral.

 Research

 Candid analyzes and interprets the data it collects on foundations and their giving to inform the philanthropic sector and the broader public about patterns and trends in foundation growth, giving, and practice.
 Original research is conducted on international, national, regional, and special topic trends, as well as trends within specific types of grantmaking organizations – including corporate, family, and community foundations.
 Various media sources and news publications regularly cite their statistics, including The Chronicle of Philanthropy and The New York Times.
-Specific recent research projects look at capacity building, human rights funding, funding for U.S. democracy, and funding for disaster relief and recovery.